On the Ranks of the 2-Selmer Groups of Twists of a Given Elliptic Curve: From Sizes to Ranks

 Therefore $\lim_{N\rightarrow\infty} C(N) = (\alpha_0,\alpha_1,\ldots)$.
 Hence $\lim_{N\rightarrow\infty}C_d(N) = \alpha_d$ for all $d$.
 The Theorem follows immediately from this and the fact the fraction of $b\leq N$ square-free with $(b,D)=1$ that have $|\omega(b)-\log\log N|<(\log\log N)^{3/4}$ approaches 1 as $N\rightarrow \infty$. \end{proof}

 It should be noted that our bounds on the rate of convergence in Theorem \ref{mainThmSel} are non-effective in two places.
 One is our treatment in this last Section.
 We assume that we do not have an appropriate limit and proceed to find a contradiction.
 This is not a serious obstacle and if techniques similar to those of \cite{kn:HB} were used instead, it could be overcome.
 The more serious problem comes in our proof of Proposition \ref{characterBoundProp}, where we make use of non-effective bounds on the size of Siegel zeroes.
-This latter problem may well be fundamental to our approach.
+In particular, the rate of convergence depends on the function $Z(\epsilon)$, which is the largest modulus $q$ of a Dirichlet character with a Siegel zero larger than $1-q^\epsilon$ (or 1 if no such $q$ exists).
+It should then be the case that if for a sufficiently large constant $K$ and integer $m>d$ we have that $N>\exp(Z(K^{-m})^K)$ and $N>e^{e^{e^{Kd}}}$, then